cdrischler/compphysics-summer-tutorials/fortranC/README.md

 which is **exact** when summed up to all orders.

-While an infinite series is exact in a mathematical sense, to use it as an algorithm, we must stop the sum at some point, so that the algorithm reads
+While an infinite series is exact in a mathematical sense, to use it as an **algorithm**, we must stop the sum at some point, so that the algorithm reads

 $$ e^{-x} \simeq \sum_{n=0}^{N} \frac{(-x)^n}{n!} $$